mathworks-ref-arch/matlab-on-azure-win/releases/R2026a/README.md

     will display the Azure blade of the selected resource group with its own navigation panel on the left.

-3. Select the resource labeled **matlab-publicIP**.
-This resource contains the public IP address to the virtual machine that is running MATLAB.

-4. Copy the IP address from the IP address field.
+3. If you enabled a Public IP address during deployment, select the resource labeled **matlab-publicIP**.
+    This resource contains the public IP address of the MATLAB virtual machine.
+Otherwise, you must use the private IP address of the MATLAB virtual machine to connect to it.

-5. Launch any remote desktop client, paste the IP address in the appropriate field, and connect.
-On the Windows Remote Desktop Client you need to paste the IP address in the **Computer** field and click **Connect**.
+4. Launch any remote desktop client, paste the IP address in the appropriate field, and connect.
+On the Windows Remote Desktop Client, you must paste the IP address in the **Computer** field, and click **Connect**.

-6. If you enabled NICE DCV during deployment, you can access the virtual machine's desktop using the URL `https://<public-ip-of-vm>:8443`.
-On the login screen, use the username and the password you specified while configuring cloud resources in [Step 2](#step-2-configure-cloud-resources).
+5. If you enabled NICE DCV during deployment, you can access the virtual machine desktop using the URL `https://<public-ip-of-vm>:8443`.
+For a private VM, use the URL `https://<private-ip-of-vm>:8443`.
+You can also access the desktop using the NICE DCV Client.
+In the login screen, use the username and password you specified while configuring cloud resources in [Step 2](#step-2-configure-cloud-resources).

-7. If you enabled the setting to access MATLAB in your browser, you can access the desktop on your virtual machine using the URL `https://<public-ip-of-vm>:8123`.
-When using MATLAB in a browser, use the password you specified during deployment as the 'auth token' for authentication.
+6. If you enabled the setting to access MATLAB in your browser, you can access the desktop on your virtual machine using the URL `https://<public-ip-of-vm>:8123`.
+For a private VM, use the URL `https://<private-ip-of-vm>:8123`.
+For the `auth token`, use the password you specified during deployment.
 Access to MATLAB in a browser is enabled through `matlab-proxy`, a Python&reg; package developed by MathWorks&reg;.
 For details, see [MATLAB Proxy (Github)](https://github.com/mathworks/matlab-proxy).

 ## Step 4.
 Start MATLAB